Canon 7D II vs Fujifilm X100T

 The 7D Mark II writes its imaging data to Compact Flash or SDXC cards, while the X100T uses SDXC cards.
 The 7D Mark II features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the X100T only has one slot.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 7D Mark II and Fujifilm X100T and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X100T offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 7D Mark II does not offer wifi capability.
+In contrast, the 7D Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 7D II (unlike the X100T) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 7D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the X100T has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X100T has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X100T was succeeded by the Fujifilm X100F.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 7D II and the Fujifilm X100T?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.